ومن كلام له (عليه السلام)

 [2] ref: 16:89.

-In this sermon Amīr al-mu’minīn has referred to those people who deviate from the path of Allāh and, closing their eyes to light, grope in the darkness of imagination, make Faith the victim of their views and opinions, pronounce new findings, pass orders by their own imagination and produce divergent results.
-Then on the basis of the theory of correctness they regard all these divergent and contrary orders as from Allāh, as though each of their order represents divine Revelation so that no order of theirs can be wrong nor can they stumble on any occasion.
-Thus, Amīr al-mu’minīn says in disproving this view that:
+In this sermon Amīr al-Mu’minīn has referred to those people who deviate from the path of Allāh and, closing their eyes to the light of Divine revelation, grope in the darkness of analogy and opinion, make Faith the victim of their ideas and opinions, pronounce new findings, pass orders by their own analogy and produce divergent results.
+Then, on the basis of taṣwīb, they regard all these divergent and contrary orders as from Allāh, as though each of their order represents divine Revelation, so that no order of theirs can be wrong, nor can they stumble on any occasion.
+Thus, Amīr al-Mu’minīn says in disproving this view that:

-1) When Allāh is One, Book (Qur’ān) is one, and Prophet is one then the religion (that is followed) should also be one.
-And when the religion is one how can there be divergent orders about any matter, because there can be divergence in an order only in case he who passed the order has forgotten it, or is oblivious, or senselessness overtakes him, or he wilfully desires entanglement in these labyrinths, while Allāh and the Prophet are above these things.
+1) When Allāh is One, the Book (Qur’ān) is one, and Prophet is one then the religion (that is followed) should also be one.
+And when the religion is one how can there be divergent and contradictory rulings regarding one and the same thing?
+Because there can be divergence in an order only in case he who passed the order has forgotten it, or is oblivious, or senselessness overtakes him, or he wilfully desires entanglement in these labyrinths, while Allāh and the Prophet are above these things.
 These divergences cannot therefore be attributed to them.
 These divergences are rather the outcome of the thinking and opinions of people who are bent on twisting the delineations of religion by their own imaginative performances.

 2) Allāh must have either forbidden these divergences or ordered creating them.
 If He has ordered in their favour, where is that order and at what place?
 As for forbidding, the Qur’ān says: “...
 Say thou!
 ‘Hath Allāh permitted you or ye forge a lie against Allāh?’”
 (10:59)